-- Check the air intake screens/louvers, fan and cooling chamber, and exhaust openings for any obstruction or foreign objects.
-Ensure that air is exiting from the exhaust vent. - Check the entire outside of the cabinet for any visual damage, which could cause internal electrical or mechanical problems due to reduced clearance.
+- Check the air path and exhaust openings for any obstruction or foreign objects. - Verify positive, uniform airflow throughout the air path. - Check the entire outside of the cabinet for any visual damage, which could cause internal electrical or mechanical problems due to reduced clearance.